Get Your Medicine

 Fill your prescription drugs

-Bring your Anthem Blue Cross Cal MediConnect card and your prescription to a network pharmacy or a mail-order pharmacy.
+You can bring your Anthem Blue Cross Cal MediConnect Plan card and your prescription to a network pharmacy or a mail-order pharmacy.
 You can also order and manage your prescriptions online by logging into your account.

 - List of Covered Drugs (Formulary) - English